DebuggingDelightStudios/deformable-mesh/docs/upgrading.md

 - Function ``AddHitAtLocation``: Renamed and new parameters
 - Function ``ResetDeformation``: Renamed and replicated
 - Hazard lights material parameter: ``Hazzard`` => ``HazardStatus``
+- Properties for experimental functions _Hazard Lights_ and _Impact Sound_ were renamed